mhmoslemi/subtitle-to-text/README.md

-***put your srt english subtitle file in a same directory with code
+1-put your English subtitle file with srt format in the same directory with code<br>

-***in the input_file.txt type subtitle file name
+2-in the input_file.txt type subtitle file name<br>

-now you can run the code!
+after running the code text of subtitle file will save at output.txt